leylaKapi/leylaKapi.github.io/source/_posts/2014-04-20-how-is-the-internet-working-and-what-is-the-protocols.markdown

 title: "How is the internet working and what is the protocols"
 date: 2014-04-20 02:00:37 +0300
 comments: true
-categories: internet working protocols HTTP HTTPS TCP UDP SSL TLS URL
+categories: internet working protocols HTTP HTTPS TCP UDP SSL TLS URL en
 ---

 ###How is the internet working ?